-After registration, changes in the student's program can be made using GOLD until the deadlines published in the Schedule of Classes for each quarter.
+After registration, changes in the student's program can be made using GOLD until the deadlines published on the Registrar website, registrar.sa.ucsb.edu, for each quarter.
 Such changes include course drops and adds and change in grading options.
 Unapproved withdrawal from or neglect of a course for which one has registered will result in a failing grade.
 Course additions after the first week of classes require the approval of the course instructor.